-While creating goals, selecting metrics, and implementing consistent measuring methods takes time, the productivity improvements and time saved over the course of a project make it time well spent.
+While creating goals, selecting metrics, and implementing consistent measuring methods takes time, the productivity improvements and time saved throughout a project make it time well spent.

-Various software metrics, as well as data and insights on application utilisation, code performance, delayed requests, and more, are combined into solutions such as application performance management (APM) tools.
+Various software metrics, as well as data and insights on application utilization, code performance, delayed requests, and more, are combined into solutions such as application performance management (APM) tools.

 Monitor Your Entire Application with Atatus